 This flow is pretty easy for beginners.
 She doesn’t move really fast between poses so you won’t get winded or feel tired as you’re moving through the sequence.

-She's really great with her cues and the sequence is just really well put together.
-Great addition to your morning routines if you shuffle through a few.
+She’s really great with her cues and the sequence is just really well put together.
+A great addition to your morning routines if you shuffle through a few.

 9 Alo Yoga – Energizing Beginner’s Yoga Flow with Andrew Sealy

 Talk about a wake-up routine!

 Andrew’s flow will certainly get you up and moving.
 I love that it incorporates some core work and a lot of stretches that are gentle.
 It’s a good mix of strength and stretch.

 Great for beginners that are wanting to work on strength without overly taxing themselves or feeling overwhelmed.